Skip to main content

 To create the Web Auth Parameter Map , perform the following steps:

 1. Navigate to Configuration > Security > Web Auth, Click +Add to create a new parameter map.
-In the window that pops-up configure the parameter map name, and select Consent as the type.
+In the window that pops-up configure the parameter map name, and select Consent as the type and check the Disable Success Window and Disable Logout Window checkboxes (otherwise the Captive Portal will redirect to the local WLC version).

-2. Click on the parameter map configured in the previous step, navigate to the Advanced tab, and enter the Redirect for log-in URL, Append for AP MAC Address, Append for Client MAC Address, Append for WLAN SSID and portal IPv4 Address as follows and then click Update & Apply.
+1. Still in the Web Auth Parameter settings, navigate to the Advanced tab, and enter the Redirect for log-in URL, Append for AP MAC Address, Append for Client MAC Address, Append for WLAN SSID and portal IPv4 Address as follows and then click Update & Apply to Device.

 a.
-Redirect for Log-in = <Specific URL for the customer tenant goes here>
+Redirect URL for Log-in = <Specific URL for the customer tenant goes here> (refer to Get Splash Page URL details section)

 b.
 Redirect Append for AP MAC Address = ap_mac